codeworm47/chat-board/README.md

 1. Clone the repo
 2. Go to docker directory -> `cd docker`
 3. In terminal -> `docker-compose up` OR `docker-compose up -d`
+4. After docker build completed, you can access the web app at port 3001 -> `http://localhost:3001`

 # Useful Hints :